oracle/graal/truffle/docs/Inlining.md

 # The Truffle approach to function inlining

-Truffle provides automated inlining for all languages built upon the framework.
+Truffle provides automated inlining for all languages built with the framework.
 Since the 20.2.0 release we introduced a new approach to inlining.
 This document describes how the new approach works, compares it to the legacy inlining approach and motivates the design choices made for the new approach.